alexeevinc/MBS_MTB/README.md

    ```
 ## Usage

-- Use the main to calculate an write the individual positions of the chain pins
+- Use the `main.py` to calculate an write the individual positions of the chain pins
-- Use the main_2d to create the model in Adams
+- Use the `main_2d.py` to create the model in Adams